Everyone is very skeptical when they first hear about the Bible Codes. I was, and so was every one of the leading researchers.

 The books of Tobit and the Maccabees have been checked.
 They contain no codes.

-Codes have only been found in the Hebrew Old Testament.
+Codes have only been found in the Hebrew Old Testament and Aramaic New Testament.
 Studies have been done with a Hebrew translation of "Crime and Punishment" and with other Hebrew-language religious literature from the Old Testament period.
-Only the Hebrew OT works!
+Only the Hebrew OT and Aramaic New Testament work!

 Bible ELS Codes are unique in two ways.